Easy Guitar Songs Archives - Riff Ninja

 Blue on Black Chords (Guitar Lesson)

-This lesson teaches you the chords for the song Blue on Black.
-There is a separate lesson on learning how to play the Blue on Black Guitar Solo.
+When you're ready, here's the lesson on learning how to play the Blue on Black Guitar Solo.

 Simple Man Chords